microsoft/CEDAR.GitHub.Collector/README.md

 ```

 ## 7. Make and debug changes
-Create and chekout feature branches from your fork on your local machine and make your contributions to the code base.
+Create and checkout feature branches from your fork on your local machine and make your contributions to the code base.

 Test your and debug your changes.
 Running the GitHub.Collectors.Functions in the Debug Configuration will allow you to use the Visual Studio debugging tools while your functions run.
 (Breakpoints, Variable Tracking, etc...)